codepath/android_guides/ActiveAndroid Guide.md

 });
 ```

-You must also have the following provider in your AndroidManifest.xml:
+You must also register the content provider in your AndroidManifest.xml:

 ```xml
 <application ...>